 Issuers can and should seek ways to promote the advancement of women by implementing clearer processes and goals that would expand the pool of candidates from which boards and executives are traditionally selected, while ultimately still making appointments based on merit.
 Failing to do so is particularly surprising when, almost yearly, studies are released showing that the presence of women in corporate leadership positions may in fact improve economic performance.
-For example, in February 2016, the Peterson Institute for International Economics released the results of a global survey of 21,980 firms Issuers should seek ways to promote the advancement of women via processes that expand the pool of candidates, while still making appointments based on merit.
+For example, in February 2016, the Peterson Institute for International Economics released the results of a global survey of 21,980 firms in 91 countries, indicating that the diversity of skill offered by women benefits these firms.30

+Issuers should seek ways to promote the advancement of women via processes that expand the pool of candidates, while still making appointments based on merit.

-05 Gender Diversity: It's Time to Get on Board
+Gender Diversity: It's Time to Get on Board